Effective Sales Management 2

 Sales Management or Sales Coaching

-Prospective customers form opinions of an organisation based on information they glean from Social Media, company websites, and the people they meet, and work with and brand awareness obtained over time.
+Prospective customers form opinions of an organisation based on information they glean from Social Media, company websites, the people they meet and work with, and brand awareness obtained over time.

-Salespeople are tasked with reinforcing this knowledge or if they are responsible in the first instance for creating that awareness then any research the prospective customer undertakes must conform with the imagery painted by the salesperson.
+Salespeople are tasked with reinforcing this knowledge, or if they are responsible in the first instance for creating that awareness, then any research the prospective customer undertakes must conform to the imagery painted by the salesperson.

-Either way, the salesperson is a critical part of any purchase decision and as such is any company’s most valuable resource.
+Either way, the salesperson is a critical part of any purchase decision and is, as such, any company’s most valuable resource.

-Sales Management today is not about managing the metrics, it is about coaching individuals to improve their performance outcomes.
+Sales Management today is not about managing the metrics but about coaching individuals to improve their performance outcomes.

-It is about the Compound Effects of making continuous improvements to the Micro Selling Skills and the decisions and commitments people make in their lives every day.
+It is about the Compound Effects of continuously improving Microselling Skills and the decisions and commitments people make in their lives every day.

-Helping one of your salespeople to set and achieve realistic goals may be counterintuitive to the concept of building a strong sales team, particularly if it results in the salesperson outgrowing the position.
+Helping one of your salespeople set and achieve realistic goals may be counterintuitive to building a strong sales team, particularly if it results in the salesperson outgrowing the position.

-Stop being a Sales Manager who manages the metrics and start coaching and developing people and you will build a reputation such that the best people will want to work with you.
+Stop being a Sales Manager who manages the metrics and start coaching and developing people.
+You will build a reputation such that the best people will want to work with you.

 Metrics Managers monitor and report on ways to: